Toddler development and milestones: your 30 month old

 But don’t expect uninterrupted catch-up time with other mums during a playdate.
 While your child may start to interact more and engage in play with other children, some still struggle with the concept of sharing.

-They might also be quick to be frustrated as they struggle between wanting to be independent but still needing a little help from mum.
+They might also be quick to be frustrated as they struggle between wanting to be independent and still needing a little help from mum.

 - It is okay to catch up with other mums at a playdate, but keep an eye out in case your child needs you to resolve a situation.